codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two silk worms had a race.
-They ended up in a tie.
+What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
- 1. Neptune
+ 1. Cherry MX Black
- 2. Saturn
+ 2. Cherry MX Blue
- 3. Pollux
+ 3. Cherry MX Red
- 4. Enceladus
+ 4. Cherry MX Brown

 <details>
   <summary>Answer</summary>
-  Neptune
+  Cherry MX Blue
 </details>